EkoLabs/sonorous/README.md

 | sonorObj | Sonor | The instance of Sonor that was operated on |
 | error | String | Error message |

-# Examples
-Live examples can be found here.
-Please see the repo's `examples/` directory for the code.

 # Developing Locally
 Once you have the repo locally, run `yarn install` to install dependencies.